eighttrigrams/diffy/gym/README.md

 # Gym

-Uses `gameloop` to providea a classic CartPole like environment to `diffy-examples`.
+Provides a classic CartPole like environment.
+Runs on a very simple game engine built using dyn4j and some java2d.

 ## Run

 Usually used as a lib, but for development there is a runnable example

-    clj -m torso
+    clj -m demo